-How to Track User Activity in WordPress
+How to Track Individual Users with User ID in GA4 + WordPress

 By enabling individual user ID tracking in Google Analytics, you can accurately track your logged in users across multiple devices.